A causal framework for distribution generalization: Introduction

-\paragraph{Contribution and structure} This work contains four main contributions: (1) A novel framework for analyzing the problem of generalization from training to test distribution, using the notion of distribution generalization (Section~\ref{sec:framework}).
+This work contains four main contributions: (1) A novel framework for analyzing the problem of generalization from training to test distribution, using the notion of distribution generalization (Section~\ref{sec:framework}).
 (2) Results elucidating the relationship between a causal function and a minimax solution (Section~\ref{sec:robustness}).
 (3) Sufficient conditions which ensure distribution generalization, along with corresponding impossibility results (Section~\ref{sec:generalizability}).
-(4) A practical method, called NILE, which learns a minimax solution from i.i.d.\ observational data (Section~\ref{sec:learning}).
+(4) A practical method, called NILE (`Non-linear Intervention-robust Linear Extrapolator'), which learns a minimax solution from i.i.d.\ observational data (Section~\ref{sec:learning}).

-Our modeling framework describes how structural causal models can be used as technical devices for generating plausible test distributions.
+Our framework describes how structural causal models can be used as technical devices for modeling plausible test distributions.
 It further allows us to formally define distribution generalization, which describes the ability to identify generalizing regression models (i.e., minimax solutions) from the observational distribution.
 While it is well known that the causal function is minimax optimal under the set of all interventions on the covariates \citep[e.g.,][]{Rojas2016}, we extend this result in several ways, for example, by allowing for hidden variables and by characterizing more general sets of interventions under which the causal function is minimax optimal.
 We further derive conditions on the model class, the observational distribution and the family of interventions under which distribution generalization is possible, and present impossibility results proving the necessity of some of these conditions.
-For example, we show that strong assumptions on the model class are needed whenever the interventions extend the training support of $X$.
+For example, we show that strong assumptions on the functional relationship between $X$ and $Y$ are needed whenever the interventions extend the training support of $X$.
 An example of such an assumption is to consider the class of differentiable functions that linearly extrapolate outside the support of $X$.
 For that model class, we propose the explicit method NILE, which obtains distribution generalization by exploiting a nonlinear instrumental variables setup.
 We show that our method learns a minimax solution which corresponds to the causal function.
 We prove consistency and compare our algorithm to state-of-the art approaches empirically.

 \if0 Based on a counter-example, we show that strong assumptions on the model class are indeed necessary whenever the interventions extend the support of $X$ outside what has been observed in training distribution, see Proposition~\ref{prop:impossibility_extrapolation}. \Niklas{Maybe move the above comment from Jonas here?}\Nicola{with the new structure, we could leave the conclusions of the paper below.} An example of such an assumption, is to consider the class of functions that linearly extrapolate outside the support of $X$.
 For that model class, we propose an explicit method in Section~\ref{sec:learning}, called NILE.
 We show that our method learns a nonlinear minimax solution which corresponds to the causal function.
 We prove consistency and compare our algorithm to state-of-the art approaches empirically. \fi